yanard18/yanard18.github.io/_posts/2025-07-31-process-hollowing.md

 	);
 }
 ```
-> TODO: this part look messy, maybe clarify this code

 ### Resuming the Thread

 Check your process with printing errors out, if no error congrats you successfully made your surgery, but now we need to stitch the open process and resume the `SUSPENDED` thread.